-Get rid of the stress that comes with managing payroll.
-Patriot’s online payroll software lets you easily run payroll and pay employees via free direct deposit or checks.
+Get rid of the stress that comes with handling per diem payments.
+Patriot’s online payroll software simplifies per diem payments and the entire payroll process.
+Pay employees with free direct deposit or checks.
 Try it for free today!

 This article has been updated from its original publication date of October 23, 2017.